flutter/website/src/jobs/index.md

 description: Open job listings for the Flutter and Dart teams.
 ---

-The Flutter team isn't currently hiring.
+The Flutter and Dart teams aren't currently hiring.
 Thanks for your interest!

 {% comment %}